 Editing the Boilerplate

-We’ll need to tailor the files that Rails has generated to suit our needs.
+Now we can tailor the files that Rails has generated to suit our needs.

 Start by removing the following line from the top of the index